Liquid-on-Solid Amontons’ Laws

 This makes sense because we know it is much easier to push an object across an ice rink than it is to push the same object across rough ground.
 The coefficient of friction μ for ice is smaller than for the rough ground, meaning that the force required to overcome the frictional force Ff is less.

-For liquids on solid surfaces, contact lines also experience pinning, and the language of friction can used when droplets are in motion.
+For liquids on solid surfaces, the language of friction can used when droplets are in motion.
 Recently, it was argued that droplet-on-solid friction can be separated into a static and a kinetic regime, similar to solid-on-solid friction [1].

 Surface free energy considerations can be used to show that the frictional force per unit length of a contact line is directly proportional to the normal component of the surface tension force [2].
 Coefficients of friction can be defined for both contact lines and droplets that provide a droplet analogy of Amontons’ first and second laws.
 Here, the normal load force of a solid is replaced by the normal surface tension force of a liquid.
-In the static regime, the coefficient of static friction, defined by the maximum pinning force of a droplet, is proportional to the contact angle hysteresis.
-This is shown in Figure (b) below.
+In the static regime, the coefficient of static friction is proportional to the contact angle hysteresis.
+This is defined by the maximum pinning force of a droplet.
+The situation is shown schematically in Figure (b) below.

 In the kinetic regime, the coefficient of kinetic friction is proportional to the difference in dynamic advancing and receding contact angles.
 This is shown in Figure (c) below.